VirtoCommerce/vc-platform/docs/developer-guide/deployment/performance-diagnostics-and-monitoring.md

 ### Availability monitoring

 Be the first to know when your site or service goes down.
 Set up tests and performance thresholds to monitor both uptime and responsiveness.
-Get real-time email alerts to make sure youвЂ™re never out of the loop.
+Get real-time email alerts to make sure youre never out of the loop.
 Learn how

 ### Performance management